keyurahuja/blacksun-ai/README.md

 In addition to our mission of knowledge dissemination, Black Sun AI is committed to uplifting the financial well-being of gig workers globally.
 Through our innovative approach, users are encouraged to show their appreciation for the knowledge they receive by tipping gig workers on default platforms.
 This initiative not only supports these essential contributors but also promotes a fair digital economy where everyone's efforts are valued and rewarded equitably.
 By bridging access to information and supporting gig workers, we aim to create a more inclusive and supportive global community.

+# Getting Started
+All the invaluable knowledge in an engaging and unique conversational format is located in the "Knowledge" folder.
+Feel free to explore whatever you find intriguing, We update it regularly as much as we can!

 # Please Consider Tipping Gig Workers
 At Black Sun AI, we're committed to democratizing access to invaluable knowledge worldwide.
 We believe in the transformative power of information to uplift and empower individuals everywhere.
 As part of our mission to support a fair and equitable digital economy, we encourage users to show their appreciation for our resources by tipping gig workers on default platforms.